 If you’re traveling for business or pleasure, TD Bank is going to be one of the best banks for you.

-There are several publications or organizations have deemed Wells Fargo the “Best Bank.”
+There are several publications or organizations who have deemed Wells Fargo the “Best Bank.”
 In fact, they won GOBankinRates’ best bank survey two years in a row.
 They have been around for over 150 years, which means they have had a while to perfect their business.

-One area Wells Fargo shines is their fees and balances.
+One area in which Wells Fargo shines is their fees and balances.

 To open an account, you will only need an initial deposit of $25 or $50.
-Their monthly fees are as low as $5 (but some accounts have higher rates at $30, but those are the higher accounts).
+Their monthly fees are as low as $5 (some accounts have higher rates at $30, but those are the higher accounts).

 Aside from their fees, another reason so many people love Wells Fargo is due to how many ATMs and locations they have.

 They have 12,000 ATMs across the U.S. and over 6,500 branches you can walk into.
 This is more than just about every other national bank.

-If you want to most locations and access points, look no further than Wells Fargo.
+If you want access to most locations and access points, look no further than Wells Fargo.